Detroit's Most Wanted: Tricks Of The Trades and Tricks Of The Trade, Vol. II: The Money is Made (1990-1992)

 In 1990, DMW released their debut album Tricks Of The Trades.
-The album was independently released on Motsi Ski's label Bryant Records and the album became a local bestseller, even reaching #83 on the Billboard Top R&B Albums chart.
-DMW signed to Ichiban Records and secured national distribution through them some time after and released their most successful album to date, Tricks Of The Trade, Vol. II: The Money is Made on April 6, 1992.
-Like their debut, The album was well received in their hometown of Detroit and reached the Billboard Top R&B Albums chart, peaking at #58.
-A music video for The Money Is Made was made and was able to gain some airplay locally in Detroit and nationwide.
-The video was shot on location in Atlantic City, New Jersey and was the first rap video to be shot in a casino.
+The album was independently released on Motsi Ski's label Bryant Records and the album became a local bestseller, reaching No. 83 on the Billboard Top R&B Albums chart.
+DMW signed to Ichiban Records and secured national distribution through them some time after and released their most successful album, Tricks Of The Trade, Vol. II: The Money is Made on April 6, 1992.
+Like their debut, The album was well received in their hometown of Detroit and reached the Billboard Top R&B Albums chart, peaking at No. 58.
+A music video for "The Money Is Made" was made and was able to gain some airplay locally in Detroit and nationwide.
+The video was shot on location in Atlantic City, New Jersey, and was the first rap video to be shot in a casino.
 At this point, The group began gaining a cult following that went beyond their hometown of Detroit and eventually earned the attention of MC Hammer.